Word work is an essential component of a primary literacy program, but it can be a headache to plan for.

 Need word lists for use with YOUR word work centers?
 Look no further!
 I have you covered in a BIG way!!

-This nearly 1300-page resource is easily assembled either by spelling pattern OR by student and is COMPLETELY EDITABLE!
+This more than 2500-page resource is easily assembled either by spelling pattern OR by student and is COMPLETELY EDITABLE!

 There is also a single-page printing option included!
 These are perfect for small-group or homeschool use!